← Back to Blog

 For most people, the best approach combines two methods:

-2. Grayscale mode as an extra layer that makes your phone boring even if you pick it up (Sunbreak has a built-in guide that walks you through setting this up on iOS)
+2. Grayscale mode as an extra layer that makes your phone boring even if you pick it up

 The most effective method is the one you will actually use consistently.
 A perfect system you abandon after a week does nothing.
 A simple app blocker you set up in two minutes and forget about will change your sleep within days.